 Author Gretchen Rubin says that cutting people slack is most needed when we are feeling bad ourselves.
 Being upset, sad, or jealous makes us more defensive, suspicious, hypersensitive, uptight, and judgmental.
 “Love believes all things” (1 Cor 13:7) means thinking the best of others, giving them the benefit of doubt unless you have overwhelming proof to the contrary.
 Christian love is not gullible, but it means not rushing to think the worst.
-People who do not trust and follow Jesus act that way.
+People who trust and follow Jesus do not act that way.
 Self-centered people take themselves too seriously and take everything personally.
 That’s a wearisome way to live.
 In Christ’s Golden Rule, He commands, “Whatever you wish that others would do to you, do also to them, for this is the Law and the Prophets.”2 Surely that includes cutting people slack.

 When we see something negative in others or we’re suspicious about their motives, let’s slow down before we conclude that they are morally wrong or bad.
 Christ-like love doesn’t mean being a sucker,3 but we can slow down and suspend judgment.
 Jesus says, “A person’s wisdom yields patience; it is to one’s glory to overlook an offense.”4 He modeled this practice of overlooking faults in people and He puts His Holy Spirit in us to help us copy Him.